Frequently Asked Questions

 What is a 'Gentle Workout?'

 A gentle workout means that we are getting a form of exercise but with an emphasis on relaxing as much as possible at the same time.
 Different people have different experiences of increased heart rate and muscle tiredness before and after class/practicing.
 The one area of the body that you can probably expect to get something of a workout, at least in the beginning is the thighs.
-But relaxation is the first principle of Tai Chi so in time we can learn how to use the legs and larger muscles of the body in a relaxed way.
+But relaxation is the first principle of Tai Chi, and in so doing, the natural structure will be regained, fascia strengthened, and a natural strength emerges.
+Weightlifting, many sports, and a lot of physical training activities may develop only the strength of the large muscles.
+Many are surprised by how much stronger and more powerful their bodies become after studying and practicing Tai Chi.
+And it comes from a place of ease and relaxation.

 Why do you teach standing meditation?

 Standing Meditation (Zhan Zhuang Chi Kung) does an excellent job of preparing us for Tai Chi.
 We learn how to relax, learn more about proper posture and how to increase the 'framework' in our bodies which we use in Tai Chi movements.
-Also, standing meditation provides us with an excellent opportunity to spend some quality time with our minds and bodies without any form of distraction.
+Standing meditation provides us with an excellent opportunity to spend quality time with our minds and bodies.
+By intention, standing meditation is similar to many sitting meditatoin practices, but because we are standing, balancing, and holding a posture, we have more of an opportunity to feel what our body wants to tell us -- feel the feelings, make adjustments and allow for natural healing.

 What is the difference between Tai chi and Qigong (Chi Kung)?

-(Qigong -- most often pronounced 'chee gung', and spelled many ways -- Qigong, Chigung, Chi-gong, etc.) Tai chi and Chi Kung are similar and depending on the teacher might blend together as one.
-Tai chi generally has more of a martial aspect, whereas Chi Kung focuses more on learning about feeling and moving the chi (energy) in the body.
+(Qigong -- most often pronounced 'chee gung', and spelled many ways -- Qigong, Chigung, Chi-gong, Chi Kung, etc.) Tai chi and Qigong are similar and depending on the teacher might blend together as one.
+Tai chi generally has more of a martial component, whereas Qigong focuses more on learning about feeling and moving the chi (energy) in the body.
 Both disciplines are good for exercising the body and promoting good health.

 When is the best time to start studying Tai Chi?